 Workshop Series – Omega Racer interview

 Turning your passion into a business is a dream many of us share.
-A few years ago, when I was obsessively trawling the internet for W650 accessories, I stumbled across the Omega Racer store.
-Since then I’ve featured Omega Racer owner Markus Pintzinger’s custom SR400 here on the site and recently fit one of his alloy fairings to my bike (more on that soon!).
+A few years ago, when trawling the internet for W650 parts, I stumbled across the Omega Racer store.
+Since then I’ve featured Omega Racer owner Markus Pintzinger’s custom SR400 here on the site and also installed one of his fairings to my bike (more on that soon!).
 The story behind Omega Racer is one that began with a life-changing move to a new city and developing a crush on Yamaha’s mighty little SR400.
 As part of my ‘Workshop Series,’ I interviewed Markus to find out how his transition from motorcycle enthusiast to aftermarket entrepreneur came about.

 Why don’t we start by telling us how you became interested in motorcycles in the first place.